 What important shifts have you seen in the health and wellness movement over the last few years??

-There?s also a big trend toward CO2 extraction of botanicals, which does help with some more convenient dosing mechanisms for some herbals.
-Unfortunately I?ve also seen a trend toward reductionism?this constituent of that plant for this disease?which is exactly what?s wrong with conventional medicine.
-Just like?nature, we?re too complicated for that and we should consider the unique beauty of the patterns in front of us and that we all need more than a single constituent to be well (taking valerian root without sleep hygiene and adequate nutrition and a safe place to sleep will never solve insomnia!).
+There’s also a big trend toward CO2 extraction of botanicals, which does help with some more convenient dosing mechanisms for some herbals.
+Unfortunately, I’ve also seen a trend toward reductionism.
+This constituent of that plant for this disease is exactly what’s wrong with conventional medicine.
+Just like nature, we’re too complicated for that and we should consider the unique beauty of the patterns in front of us and that we all need more than a single constituent to be well (taking valerian root without sleep hygiene and adequate nutrition and a safe place to sleep will never solve insomnia!).

 What trends or practices do you believe we’ll be seeing more of?

 Also, herbal medicine is starting to go mainstream again.
-While I have a hate/love relationship with essential oil multilevel marketing schemes, they?ve definitely brought some kitchen herbalism and autonomy back to the general arena.?
+While I have a hate/love relationship with essential oil multilevel marketing schemes, they have definitely brought some kitchen herbalism and autonomy back to the general arena.

 We’d love to know Alicia, what does living a life of wellness mean to you?

-Wellness is living in the laws of?nature, which is harder to do than it seems.
-Consume what?s sustainable and optimal.
+Wellness is living in the laws of nature, which is harder to do than it seems.
+Consume what’s sustainable and optimal.
 Help others as much as you can.
-Sleep when you?re tired.
+Sleep when you’re tired.
 See your friends and do things you enjoy.
 Find the thing you love and chase that dream.
-I think I struggle the most with the eating, sleeping, exercising, and not being a workaholic parts, personally.
+I think I struggle the most with eating, sleeping, exercising, and not being a workaholic, personally.

-Vitality?is growing!
-We added a doctor last year and we?re going to add another doctor before this year is out.
-We have acupuncture and massage on site now, and with everyone here we?ll be a bit bursting at the seams.
-Currently in process we?re remodeling an office into an exam room, but once all of that?s full, we?ll have to answer whether we?ll develop a bigger space or start a second location.?
+Vitality is growing!
+We added a doctor last year and we’re going to add another doctor before this year is out.
+We have acupuncture and massage on-site now.
+And with everyone here, we’ll be a bit bursting at the seams.
+Currently in the process of remodeling an office into an exam room.
+But once all of that’s full, we’ll have to answer whether we’ll develop a bigger space or start a second location.